High School and Post-Secondary Transcripts

 Official secondary school records must be sent directly by the Department of Education.
-Fax this Request for an Official Student Transcript to the Nunavut Department of Education.

 Official secondary school records must be sent by mail directly from the Ministry of Education, Recreation and Sports.
-Submit your transcript request on the provincial website.

 Official Grade 10, 11, and/or 12 high school records must be sent by mail directly from the Yukon Department of Education.
-Submit your request for a student transcript on the Yukon Department of Education website.